-The Albinger Archaeological Museum, located at 113 E. Main Street in Ventura, has reopened its doors to the public on weekends this summer 2016 from June 18 through September 4, on Saturdays and Sundays from 11 am to 4 pm.
-Admission to the museum is free all summer long.
+The Albinger Archaeological Museum, located at 113 E. Main Street in Ventura, is reopening its doors to the public this summer 2017 from June 17 through September 3, on Saturdays and Sundays from 11 am to 4 pm.
+Admission to the museum is free.

 Named after Ventura Mayor from 1969 to 1973, Albert R. Albinger, the museum is built on the home site of saloonkeeper and early mayor Angel Escondon and displays artifacts spanning 3,500 years of Ventura history encompassing five different cultures (Chumash, Spanish, Mexican, Chinese and circa 1850 U.S.) from a single archaeological site next to San Buenaventura Mission.